ciroiriarte/ciroiriarte.github.io/_posts/2023-12-25-deploying-juniper-vlwc-on-pve.md

 3. QEMU Agent.
 Provides some integration to PVE to help in the VM management.
 4. Install my public key for root login, helps with troubleshooting (I know, I'm not supposed to use root for this appliance, as I'm not supposed to deploy it con PVE/KVM either 🙂)

+***
+**Update 1**: I was contacted by someone that seems to be part of the JSI operations team, he asked nicely to rollback the hostname change since it breaks things for them.

+As a long shot, I'm adding this as additional request for the PLM.

+***

 Copy the OVA file to your PVE host (scp is your friend), and follow the procedure below.

 1. First, we need to take note of the serial number in the two representations we'll need.